simeononsecurity/simeononsecurity.ch/content/articles/reviving-old-servers_-tips-for-upgrading-legacy-systems/index.en.md

 * **Error Rates**: Analyze the occurrence of errors or system failures.
 High error rates may indicate reliability issues.
 * **Scalability**: Evaluate the system's ability to handle increasing workloads.
 A lack of scalability can limit future growth.

 To gather quantitative data on these factors, you can use performance monitoring tools and conduct load testing.
-Additionally, gathering feedback from users and IT staff can provide valuable insights into the system's performance and reliability.
+Also, gathering feedback from users and IT staff can provide valuable insights into the system's performance and reliability.

 It is important to thoroughly evaluate the performance and reliability of a legacy system before deciding on an upgrade strategy.
 This assessment will help identify the specific areas that need improvement and guide the selection of the most appropriate upgrade approach.